aidenlab/hic-format/HiCFormatV9.md

 |blockCount|The number of blocks.
 Note empty blocks are not stored.|int|||

 **Block index entries**
-*The entries in the tabel below are repeated for each block of this resolution level  (n = blockCount).
+*The entries in the table below are repeated for each block of this resolution level  (n = blockCount).
 Note that this list is nested in the resolution metadata list -- each resolution has a block index.  **IMPORTANT: block index entries must be ordered by blockNumber**

 |Field	|Description|	Type|	Value| v9 Change |